itvgenomics/pimba_smk/README.md

 marker_gene: "/path/to/custom_reference_directory"
 ```

-Custom databases must contain exactly one reference taxonomy file (`*.txt`) and are parsed using the same taxonomy format adopted for the BOLD database.
+<p align="justify">Custom databases must contain exactly one reference taxonomy file (`*.txt`) and are parsed using the same taxonomy format adopted for the BOLD database.</p>

----

 ## 5.2.
 Configuration